aarnavram/TipCalculator/README.md

 The following **additional** features are implemented:

+* [√] Ability to display total amounts owed for up to 4 people sharing a bill amount
 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough